trevorforrey/trevorforrey.github.io/_posts/projects/2017-10-20-go-web-crawler.md

 {:.image}
 ![Alt text](assets/img/AsynchMultWorkers.svg "My Title")

->>Image of structure
->>Image of results
+Adding multiple crawlers and filters improved the performance of my crawler from 27 seconds to 4 seconds.

 {:.image}
 ![Alt text](assets/img/Async-OneCrawler.png "My Title")

 There are A LOT of improvements that are still left to make on this image crawler.
-With the excitement of getting a concurrent program working, I let some error-handling to pass by, which I'll be adding in soon.
-I'm currently planning on converting this into a better web app by using the Buffalo framework.
+With the excitement of getting a concurrent program working, I let some error-handling pass by, which I'll be adding in soon.

 Thanks for reading about this young Gopher's first project!
 Expect to have more Golang projects coming up!!